🇻🇺 Vanuatu visa for Japanese citizens

 Vanuatu visa, the full picture

 Most nationalities get 30 days visa-free in Vanuatu.
-Some get more.
-Don't assume you can work remotely on this stamp.
+Some need pre-approval.
+Don't assume you can work on a tourist stamp; it's a grey area that could bite you.

 How other passports enter Vanuatu